-The error must be one of administration, such as applying an incorrect sanction or failing to start or stop the game clock or forty second clock appropriately.
-Errors in judgment or interpretation by the referees are not subject to correction.
+a.
+The error must be one of administration, such as applying an incorrect sanction or failing to start or stop the game clock or forty (40) second clock appropriately.
+Errors in judgment or interpretation by the Referees are not subject to correction.

+b.
 A request for correction must be made by a coach or team captain before the ball becomes live after the next stoppage in play following the error.

-The request must be made to the Scorekeeper, who should immediately note it and inform the referees at the next stoppage in play.
+c.
+The request must be made to the Game Commissioner (GC), who should immediately note it and inform the Referees at the next stoppage in play.